Lisa Van Gemert: Early life

-Van Gemert was born Lisa Paige Morey on October 6, 1966 in Newport Beach, California.
+Van Gemert was born Lisa Paige Morey on October 6, 1966, in Newport Beach, California.
 She is an only child.
 She attended and graduated from El Camino High School in Oceanside, California.
 Her mother Margaret was a banker and federal credit union examiner until her retirement.
 Her father Richard Morey was a commercial landscaper and owner of Energy Construction Company.

 She is an active member of the Church of Jesus Christ of Latter-day Saints.

 Van Gemert’s interest in gifted education stems from her own experiences in California’s gifted education program for students scoring in the 98th percentile.
 She was identified for the program, at the time called MGM for Mentally Gifted Minors, later changing to GATE, when she was in 6th grade through the administration of a Stanford-Binet LM.
 She has spoken widely of her experience with the evaluation, describing it as her favorite day of school.

 She graduated summa cum laude from the Honors College at the University of Texas at Arlington in 2002 with a bachelor’s degree in English.
 She received the Honors College Bridge to Graduate School Fellowship and earned her Master’s in Education (M.Ed.T.) in 2005 from the same institution.
 She also did graduate work in educational administration to earn her certification in principalship.

 Career

 Van Gemert began teaching at Roquemore Elementary in Arlington, Texas, and then at Lamar High School in the same city.
 She eventually became an assistant principal at Martin High School.
 It was while teaching that she began speaking at conferences.
 She earned the 2005 ACES award for the best paper presented by a liberal arts graduate student while at UTA.

 In 2007 she began working for American Mensa on a part-time basis, and in 2010 became their Gifted Youth Specialist, a title that shifted to Youth & Education Ambassador.

 While at Mensa, she served as an expert consult to the Lifetime series Child Genius, appearing with Timothy Gunn and Leland Melvin for the series' two seasons.
 For both seasons, she served as the commentator, offering insight into the behavior of the contestants and their parents.
 For one episode each season she also appeared as Mensa's official representative.
 In addition to her appearances on the show, she was the expert consulted by media outlets reporting on the contestants.

-When young children were admitted to Mensa or Mensa published information related to children, Van Gemert’s opinions were frequently sought by media.

-She was also asked to comment on national educational policy and its effect on gifted students, referring to it as "No Child Let Ahead" because "gifted children have flat-lined like someone with a cognitive heart attack."

-Her work at Mensa greatly expanded the organization’s offerings for gifted youth.
-She created a wide range of lesson plans and programs, including TED Connections, the Year of Living Poetically, and other programs.